klaytn/klaytn-netstats/klaytn-api/README.md

 This is the backend service which runs along with Klaytn and tracks the network status, fetches information through JSON-RPC and connects through WebSockets to [klaytn-netstats](https://github.com/klaytn/klaytn-netstats) to feed information.

-## Prerequisite
-* node
-* npm

-## Installation

-There is a `Dockerfile` in the root directory of the repository.
-Please read through the header of said file for instructions on how to build/run/setup.
-Configuration instructions below still apply.

 ## Configuration

 Configure the app modifying [app.json](/klaytn-api/app.json).